IwanTen/L5-website/docs/reference/lightness.md

   -- Use HSL color.
   colorMode(HSL)

-  -- Create a p5.Color object using HSL values. local c = color(0, 100, 75)
+  -- Create a color object using HSL values. local c = color(0, 100, 75)

   -- Draw the left rectangle.